Who Is Really Doing The Work In Your Online Courses?

 Observe a new technology that uses facial recognition at multiple points during the course (not just during a proctored exam) to validate student identity and participation.
 Online course work is sometimes done by a person other than the registered student – a person being paid to do the work, helicopter parents, boy/girlfriend, etc.

 It is possible for someone other than the registered student to be the person actually doing the work.

-A tool such as this is useful in helping schools be compliant with accreditation and federal standards for using authentication and attendance.
+SmarterID is useful in helping schools be compliant with accreditation and federal standards for using authentication and attendance.
 It also helps prevent financial aid fraud.
-In 2013 the Office of Inspector General (OIG) performed an audit of eight distance learning programs.
+In 2013, the Office of Inspector General (OIG) performed an audit of eight distance learning programs.
 Their finding was that the eight schools “disbursed nearly $222 million to more than 42,000 distance education students who did not earn any credits during a payment period.”
-AUM was able to validate that the person who enrolled in a course was who they say they are and that they were consistently the person completing the course work.
+Using SmarterID schools are able to validate and document that the person who enrolled in a course is who they say they are and that they are consistently the person completing the course work.